TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.12.md

 ---

-Behold, I will answer thee, in this thou art not just; For God is greater than man.
+"Behold, I will answer you.
+In this you are not just, for God is greater than man.